-Dear Chairman Luetkemeyer and Ranking Member Clay:
+Dear Chairman Crapo and Ranking Member Brown:

-On behalf of the National Association of Federally-Insured Credit Unions (NAFCU), the only national trade association focusing exclusively on federal issues affecting the nation's federally-insured credit unions, I am writing regarding the hearing entitled "Examining the BSA/AML Regulatory Compliance Regime."
+On behalf of the National Association of Federally-Insured Credit Unions (NAFCU), the only national trade association focusing exclusively on federal issues affecting the nation's federally-insured credit unions, I am writing regarding the hearing entitled "Combating Money Laundering and Other Forms of Illicit Finance: Opportunities to Reform and Strengthen BSA Enforcement."

-NAFCU has consistently recognized the importance of Financial Crimes Enforcement Network (FinCEN), Bank Secrecy Act (BSA), and Anti-Money Laundering (AML) requirements in assisting in the prevention of tax evasion, money laundering and terror financing.
+NAFCU has consistently recognized the importance of the Financial Crimes Enforcement Network (FinCEN), Bank Secrecy Act (BSA), and Anti-Money Laundering (AML) requirements in assisting in the prevention of tax evasion, money laundering and terror financing.
 Credit unions support efforts to combat criminal activity in the financial system.
 Our members have a good working relationship with FinCEN, and they consistently inform us that the publication of periodic AML/BSA guidance is very helpful.
 However, BSA requirements still remain a burden to implement, especially in the evergrowing tidal wave of new regulations since the financial crisis.
-We urge the Subcommittee to continue to look for ways to provide credit unions with regulatory relief.
+We urge the Committee to continue to look for ways to provide credit unions with regulatory relief by reforming and strengthening BSA laws.
+The current system needs updating to ensure the focus is on catching illegal activity and not just paperwork and compliance for the next exam.

-NAFCU believes that FinCEN could minimize the burden of information collection by raising the required SAR reporting threshold.
-The current threshold of \$5,000 was set in 1996, which today equates to approximately \$8,000, due to inflation.
+NAFCU believes that FinCEN could help minimize the burden of information collection by raising the required SAR reporting threshold.
+The current threshold of \$5,000 was set in 1996, which today equates to approximately \$8,000 due to inflation.
 As more transactions cross the threshold, more SARs are filed in response.
 This increased volume potentially obfuscates the activities of bad actors.
-Increasing the threshold and indexing it for inflation would help to prevent the frequency of SAR filings from increasing beyond a manageable level, leading to more accurate FinCEN estimates for record keeping.
+Increasing the threshold and indexing it for inflation would help to prevent the frequency of SARs filings from increasing beyond a manageable level, leading to more accurate FinCEN estimates for record keeping.
 We also support raising the threshold for Currency Transaction Reports (CTRs).

 FinCEN should also encourage more coordination between law enforcement priorities and credit union examiners.
 Many of our members have indicated that prudential examiners are too heavily focused on auditing absolute numbers of SAR filings and absolute compliance.
 As an example, many of our members have experienced situations where an examiner makes a finding on a SAR based on a pure technical issue, such as a strict timing deadline, which does not truly affect the usefulness of the SAR.
 Instead, NAFCU believes that FinCEN should encourage prudential examiners to conduct more holistic and systemic audits, such as reviewing a credit union's procedures and practices.